kpishere/spi_buttons/RustPRUVersion/README.md

 ## Overview

 The original project controls buttons with lights using SPI shift registers.
 This version implements the same logic in Rust, using the `spidev` library for SPI communication via the Linux SPI device driver.
-GPIO is used for the latch pin to control shift register parallel loading.
+GPIO is used for the latch pin to control shift register parallel loading, accessed directly via memory-mapped I/O for improved performance.

 ## SPI Implementation